the-generic-programmer/data_collector/README.md

 # data_collector

-A ROS 2 package for collecting and logging flight data from SITL and AP_DDS sources.
-Data is saved as CSV or compressed CSV (`.csv.gz`) files for later analysis.
+A ROS 2 package for collecting, logging, and live-streaming flight data from SITL and AP_DDS sources.
+Data is saved as CSV or compressed CSV (`.csv.gz`) files for later analysis, and can also be streamed live to TCP clients for real-time monitoring.

 ---